Skip to main content

 Modifying a clause has the following effects:

-From a template
+From a contract type

 If the clause is already inserted